71 Hours · 3-4 Years

 32 Hours · 3 Years

 The Doctor of Ministry degree equips ministry leaders with the skills necessary to achieve excellence in their vocational and personal lives.
+Fully online options are now available.

 46 Hours · 3 Years

 The Doctor of Educational Ministry equips persons committed to Christian leadership for excellence in the practice of education, discipleship, leadership, church revitalization, missions, and counseling.
+Fully online options are now available.

 24-26 Hours · 1.5 Years